-A large proportion of both Zone C1 and Zone C2 floodplains are identified to the South of the County in the Gwent Levels.
-There is significant C2 floodplain in Monmouth, the Wye Valley (including Llandogo and Tintern) and Chepstow which are all located alongside the River Wye and its tributaries to the east of the County.
-There is also significant C2 floodplain in the settlements of Abergavenny, Llanfoist, Llangybi and Usk, these settlements are located adjacent the River Usk in the west of the County.
-There are however flood defences within the towns of Chepstow, Monmouth and Usk.
+A large proportion of Flood Zone 3 floodplain is identified to the south of the County in the Gwent Levels.
+There is significant Flood Zone 3 floodplain in Monmouth, in the Wye Valley (including Llandogo and Tintern) and adjacent Chepstow all of which are located alongside the River Wye and its tributaries to the east of the County.
+There are also significant areas of Flood Zone 3 within the settlements of Abergavenny, Llanfoist and Usk, these settlements are located adjacent the River Usk in the west of the County.
+There are however flood defences within the towns of Chepstow, Monmouth and Usk and within part of Magor in the south of the County.